1: Focusing Too Much On Size And Not Enough On Engagement

 #2: Going In Without A Strategy

 Be sure to identify why you want to try influencer marketing.
 What are your goals with this campaign?
 How will you measure the success of this campaign?
-Is there anything this marketing strategy might offer that your other marketing strategies aren’t achieving?
+Is there anything this marketing tactic might offer that your other marketing efforts aren’t achieving?

 You also need to know what audience you want to reach and what influencers might help you reach that audience.
 Relatedly, have a plan for how you’ll select the best influencers for your campaign.
 If you need help finding influencers, check out our article on How To Find Influencers To Promote Your Brand.